openbmc/docs/designs/physical-topology.md

 change.
 If consumers of inventory data such as bmcweb do not find the new associations, then their output such as Redfish will not change either.

+Another major impact that came as a byproduct of this design, is that any applications responsible for managing inventory must ensure that each leaf node in their D-Bus path is unique.
+Failure to do so would result in the inventory not being published in Redfish, as inventory-consuming applications such as openbmc/bmcweb are specifically designed to identify resources solely based on leaf nodes.

+For instance, if we wish to expose both adapters in Redfish, an inventory hosting application cannot have two distinct D-Bus objects with the following path
+hierarchy:

+- chassis/motherboard/slot1/adapter1
+  - hosting the Item.PCIeDevice interface
+- chassis/motherboard/slot2/adapter1
+  - hosting the Item.PCIeDevice interface

+As both D-Bus objects share the same leaf node, it would lead to a URL conflict. and only one of the adapter will be exposed in redfish.

 ### Organizational

 Does this repository require a new repository?
 No - all changes will go in